loganmarchione/loganmarchione.com/content/posts/2025/02/index.md

 {{< figure src="20250128_002.jpg" width="75%" loading="lazy" alt="ASUS Eee PC 1005HA-PU1X-BK" attr="Image from Liliputing" attrlink="https://liliputing.com/asus-eee-pc-1005ha-review/">}}

-I eventually got a job at a hospital working on AIX systems.
+In 2013, I got a job at a hospital working on AIX systems.
 I knew *some* Linux from my Ecc PC, but was told it wouldn't be too hard to learn.
 Things really took off then I [purchased a Raspberry Pi 3 so that I could run the UniFi controller software](/2016/11/ubiquiti-unifi-controller-setup-on-raspberry-pi-3/).
 I then needed a wiki to document my setup, so I installed DokuWiki, and then purchased a UPS, so I needed NUT to monitor the UPS...and so it spiraled out of control 🙃.

 # What killed Windows